 The gas fitter job postings we analyzed generally paid between $20 and $38 per hour.

-☑️ Training requirements: To work independently as a gas fitter, you must hold a G2 license from the TSSA.
+☑️ Training requirements: To work independently as a gas fitter, you must hold a G2 licence from the TSSA.

-Herzing’s HVAC & Gas Tech program includes preparation for the TSSA exams, so you can graduate with your G2 license in hand and be ready to go straight to work.
+Herzing’s HVAC & Gas Tech program includes preparation for the TSSA exams, so you can graduate with your G2 licence in hand and be ready to go straight to work.

 CAREER PATH #4: TRANSPORT REFRIGERATION MECHANIC

 Transport refrigeration mechanics focus on the cooling units in trucks that carry perishable goods like food and medical supplies.

 - Diagnosing problems and repairing or replacing defective parts

 ☑️ Salaries: Transport refrigeration mechanics earn a median wage of $28 per hour in Ontario, according to the Job Bank.

 Most postings we found were paying $32 to $34 per hour.